uagaug/uagaug.github.io/_pages/drone-shots.md

 ## I love traveling with my DJI Mavic Pro.
 In 2020 I became a private pilot.
 Here are some aerial photos taken from the Mavic, a Cessna, or a Piper.

 ### 2020 Dec Furnace Creek Airport
-The Furnace Creek airport inside the Death Valley National Park is 64 meters below the sea level.
+The Furnace Creek airport (L06) inside the Death Valley National Park is 64 meters below sea level.
 That means a negative reading on the altimeter!

 ![](/images/neg_altimeter.jpg){:width="800px"}